 - The first is to understand the reason and purpose for the content creation and content marketing strategy.
 This includes examining how the content will affect the customer.
 But also what goals we want to serve and what’s our content marketing mission statement for the target groups we want to use.

 - The second is to (partially) embrace outsourcing of content marketing as most companies do.
+Obviously, you need to combine that with having the right content marketing expert team in-house (make it hybrid).
 Having a content marketing strategy and all the content we need to reach our goals is one thing, being able to produce, set up measurement processes, etc. another.

 - The third is to find a specialty in both content area and buying/target group.
 Pulizzi feels that it’s better to be a niche expert at the top of the field than a generalist without true expertise in any area.